IDAS-Durham/JUNE/README.md

 4. Commit and push as normal the changes to the file

 This procedure will stop the file from being tracked but will not remove it permanently.
-This is not an issue at the moemnt and should be left to admin to do.
+This is not an issue at the moment and should be left to admin to do.